-DaVinci Resolve 15 includes two types of monitoring panel meters to measure such standards.
+DaVinci Resolve 16 includes two types of monitoring panel meters to measure such standards.
 Peak meters are traditional Root Mean Square (RMS) meters available for every track and bus that uses a decibel scale, and Loudness meters measure the loudness in your program based on the loudness unit scale (LUFS).
+There are also presets available in the Loudnes options menu (...) where you can choose the latest metering BS.1770-4 as well as international Loudness standard for the meters.